datasciencebar/datasciencebar.github.io/_drafts/2016-06-09-home-depot-produce-relevance-review.md

     return s
 {% endhighlight %}

 * As we all know, words have different forms: singular and plural, verb forms and tenses, etc. All these variations can cause us troubles with word comparisons.
 A common strategy to deal with these situations is to [stem](https://en.wikipedia.org/wiki/Stemming){:target="_blank"} words, i.e. reduce word forms to their roots.
+We can replace the original product descriptions and queries with stemmed versions, which should make any word comparisons more robust.
 There are multiple algorithms to do it, implemented in different languages.
 In Python one can use the [nltk](http://www.nltk.org/){:target="_blank"} library:
 {% highlight python %}
 from nltk.stem.porter import *
 from nltk.tokenize import word_tokenize